 As was just mentioned, the giant tax saving loophole associated with S corporations flows from the way S corporations let shareholder-employees avoid employment taxes.
 That’s the big thing you want to focus on when you think about making a Subchapter S election for a corporation or LLC.

 But two smaller general tax benefits associated with an S corporation should be mentioned.
-The first such benefit is this: If an S corporation losses money, that loss typically becomes a tax deduction on the shareholder's individual tax return.
+The first such benefit is this: If an S corporation loses money, that loss typically becomes a tax deduction on the shareholder’s individual tax return.

 For example, if you and your buddy each own half of an S corporation and the S corporation loses $10,000 for the year, you probably each get to add a $5,000 deduction to your individual tax returns.
 That deduction might save you anywhere from a few hundred to a few thousand dollars on your individual tax return.

 By the way, there are some rules you have to follow to deduct these sorts of losses.
-In a nutshell, the money that's being "lost" needs to be your money.
-And you need to working in the S corporation.
+In a nutshell, the money that’s being lost needs to be your money.
+And you need to be working in the S corporation.
 But again, this can be a neat little benefit for new businesses experiencing losses as they ramp up.